surister/cratedb-guide/docs/admin/upgrade/rolling.rst

 ---------------------

-To initiate a graceful shutdown that behaves as described in the introduction of this document, the `Decommission Statement`_ must be used.
+To initiate a graceful shutdown that behaves as described in the introduction of this document, the :ref:`DECOMMISSION <crate-reference:alter_cluster_decommission>` statement must be used.

 Stopping a node via the ``TERM`` user signal (Often invoked via ``Ctrl+C`` or ``systemctl stop crate``), will cause a normal shutdown of CrateDB, **without**